gvSIGAssociation/gvnix/readme.txt

 Eclipse can be used to develop gvNIX.
 Use ``mvn clean eclipse:clean eclipse:eclipse`` to produce Eclipse project files that can be imported via *File > Import > Existing Projects into Workspace*.

+It is recommended that you create an Eclipse project for each add-on, in spite of creating a project to contain the entire project.

 Package gvNIX
 =============